cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/python/google-colab/python-google-colab.md

 ---

 {{% pageinfo %}}
-In this module we are going to introduce you, how to use Google Colab to run deep learning models.
+In this module we are going to introduce you as to how to use Google Colab to run deep learning models.
 {{% /pageinfo %}}